 Aside from the resources mentioned in the previous article, there are also certain child-specific regulations, including the Children’s Online Privacy Protection Rule (COPPA) in the US and the Student Online Personal Information Protection Act (SOPIPA) in California.

-In the preceding article, there were five core principles of fair information practices.
+In the preceding article, there were five core principles of fair information practices centering around notice, consent, access, accuracy and security, and enforcement and redress.
 Since enforcement and redress pertain to entities and governing bodies rather than consumers, that principle remains consistent when it comes to children.
 In this post, we’ll cover the four remaining principles of information practices as they pertain to children and their parents.

 Notice and awareness